iancwwong/solapp/README.txt

 	NOTE: It is strongly not advisable to run this app using a simulator, as by default, it has no bluetooth capabilities and the program will halt.
 	7. Select OK.
 This will load the code to the chosen android device as an application, and will automatically be run.

+For the Arduino program, the code can be compiled and run by the following steps:
+	1. Download the Windows Installer for the latest Arduino IDE from https://www.arduino.cc/en/Main/Software.
+	2. Install all components of the software.
+	3. Open Sol.ino using the Arduino IDE.
+	4. Plug the Arduino into the computer.
+	5. In the IDE, go to Tools -> Board and select the Arduino model that is plugged in, then go to Tools -> Port and select the COM port that the Arduino is connected to.
+	6. Click on Upload near the top left corner of the IDE.
+This should compile and upload the program to the Arduino.
+	7. Once uploaded, the program will start running automatically.

 = ARDUINO CODE
+The Arduino is connected to a UV sensor.
+The UV Sensor outputs in units of volts.
+The Arduino takes multiple consecutive readings of the voltage and converts the average into units of milliwatts per centimetre squared by mapping the value ranges (from 0.99-2.8V to 0-15mW/cm^2).
+This makes one UV reading.

+Every second, one UV reading is taken and stored.
+Every minute, the average readings of that minute is calculated and stored.
+This is how the Arduino measures and logs UV readings over time.

+The Arduino can send and receive bytes of data to a smartphone wirelessly using a Bluetooth module.
+If the Bluetooth module receives a byte that corresponds to a single UV read command, the Arduino will take a UV reading and send the value back.
+If a sync command is received, the Arduino will send back all the calculated minute averages since the last sync and restart the logging process from the beginning.

+There is a sunscreen re-apply reminder timer which counts up to 3 hours.
+When 3 hours is reached, the Arduino sends an alert message through Bluetooth, which corresponds to the user getting a sunscreen reminder message on the smartphone app, and will also start blinking an LED that is connected to the Arduino.
+A pushbutton connected to the Arduino is able to reset this timer when pushed.
+Pushing the button will also stop the LED from blinking, until the timer reaches 3 hours again.

 = APP CODE (BACKEND)
 To request information from the arduino, such as the current UV measurement or logged UV readings, the app writes a "command digit" into its bluetooth communication channel.